 The following is an example of what your course itinerary may look like.
 Your actual itinerary will vary according to weather, student skills and abilities, and instructor preferences.

 Days 2-8: Enter the Boundary Waters Canoe Area Wilderness and begin the training phase of the expedition.
 Learn to paddle and portage a canoe, navigate, set up camp, and cook over a fire.
 Travel until it’s time to set-up camp each night.

 Days 10-14: Begin the Main phase of the expedition.
 Continue paddling and portaging from campsite to campsite as you refine your wilderness skills and get to know your group.
 Spend a layover day rock climbing.

 Days 15-17: Experience Solo.
 Take time to rest and reflect at your own little campsite on the shore of a lake.
 You will not travel during this time and your Instructors will check on you occasionally.

-Day 24: Students participate in a local community service project while parents begin the virtual seminar.
+Day 26: Participate in a local community service project in Duluth while parents begin the family seminar.

-Day 26: Final morning of the seminar, then do local community service and explore "next steps."
+Day 28: Final morning of the seminar, graduation, and travel home.

 To participate on Outward Bound, each applicant must submit all requested medical information, the signed liability release form, and be interviewed by a student services representative.
 You will receive these forms, as well as any additional forms that may be required of you, via email.
 Refer to your Registration Email for all your paperwork information, including DUE DATES.